sqville/ville.Embed/readme.md

   var btnFormButton = new qx.ui.form.Button('Embeded SVG').set({ embed : airplanetakeofficon });
 ```

-## Approach 2 - Enable qx.ui.basic.Image, Qooxdoo object to accept HTML/SVG markup and Clip-path values as a string.
+## Approach 2 - Enable qx.ui.basic.Image, Qooxdoo object to accept HTML/SVG markup and Clip-path values as a string

 ```js
   // Placed one-time at the top of your applicaition code